DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 >
 > Debugging configurations for both iOS and Android can be complex, so it is not feasible to provide all possible scenarios.
 We tested the app on Windows 10 with Visual Studio 2022.
 For iOS tests, we paired a remote Mac.
 For Android tests, we utilized the built-in emulator.

-1. Open the the _Create a new project_ window in Visual Studio.
+1. Open the _Create a new project_ window in Visual Studio.
 Select the DevExpress .NET MAUI option and start the wizard.

   ![](../../images/MAUI/MAUINewProjectWizard.png)